Appleton, Wisconsin: Arts and culture

 Appleton tourist attractions include the Hearthstone Historic House Museum, the four-story mansion that was the first house in US to be powered by hydroelectricity at its completion in 1881.
 The History Museum at the Castle contains exhibits on Fox River Valley history, including a gallery showcasing Edna Ferber, a Harry Houdini exhibit, and other traveling exhibits.
 The J. B. Courtney Woolen Mills is a preserved site showcasing the area's historical manufacturing roots.

 The Fox Cities Exhibition Center is a prominent venue for conventions and events.
 The Fox Cities Performing Arts Center is a key location for performing arts, hosting a wide range of theater, musical, and dance performances.
-The Gardens of the Fox Cities, a public botanical garden, showcases the seasonal beauty of plants and gardens in Wisconsin.
+The Scheig Center Gardens, formerly named the Gardens of the Fox Cities, a public botanical garden, showcases the seasonal beauty of plants and gardens in Wisconsin.
 The Trout Museum of Art features a variety of visual art exhibits, contributing to the region's cultural landscape.
 The John Hart Whorton House is an example of local historic architecture.

 Houdini Plaza, on the corner of College Avenue and Appleton Street, has been referred to as the 'front yard' of downtown Appleton.
 It holds roughly 55 events each year, including summer concerts and part of the downtown farmers market.

 The Atlas Science Center, formerly Paper Discovery Center, was a museum and workshop center focused on papermaking and the history of the paper industry in the area.
 It was first conceived in 1999 as part of the Paper Industry International Hall of Fame, Inc. The Kimberly-Clark Corporation donated its former Atlas Mill on the Fox River in Appleton to house the center, and after it was opened in February 2005, its programs included hands-on work experience, tours, and general information on papermaking.
 The center closed in November 2024 and donated its remaining assets.